 There are three parts to a typical SBA 504 loan.

-Conventional bank mortgage loan covering approximately 50% of the total fixed asset costs.
+Conventional bank mortgage loan covering approximately 50% of the total project costs.

-SBA 504 second mortgage loan covering approximately 40% of the total fixed asset costs.
+SBA 504 second mortgage loan (funded by Six Bridges Capital) covering approximately 40% of the total project costs.

-* If the fixed asset being purchased is special use real estate, a 15% contribution is required from the borrower.
+* If the project involves special-use real estate or a startup operation, an additional 5% contribution is required from the borrower in each instance.
 If the property is special use and involves a start-up operation, a 20% contribution is required.

-Six Bridges Capital Corporation approves its portion of the fixed asset financing request and works with the first mortgage lender to approve its senior permanent loan as well as the interim construction loan, if necessary.
+Six Bridges Capital Corporation approves its portion of the project financing request and works with the first mortgage lender to approve its senior permanent loan as well as the interim construction loan, if necessary.

 The SBA 504 Loan can finance the purchase of real estate and the construction or renovation of buildings.
 It may also be used to purchase machinery, equipment, furniture, fixtures and project related soft costs.
-Refinancing of existing debt (limited to 50% of expansion project) may be included in the 504’s total project cost.
+Refinancing of existing debt may be included in the 504’s total project cost.
 Eligible business expenses may also be refinanced under certain parameters.

 Prepayment penalties will apply.
-The SBA 504 twenty (20) year fixed rate loan has a 10 year prepayment penalty and the 504 ten (10) year fixed rate loan has a 5 year prepayment penalty.
+The SBA 504 20-25 year fixed rate loan has a 10 year prepayment penalty.
+The 504 10-year fixed rate loan has a 5 year prepayment penalty.
 Both are required by SBA and are not negotiable.
-The 504 debenture interest rate sets the percentage of the prepayment penalty and is reduced by 10% each year for the first 10 years on a 20 year loan and reduced by 20% each year for the first 5 years on a 10 year loan.
+The 504 debenture prepayment penalty is reduced by 10% each year for the first 10 years on a 20-25-year loan and reduced by 20% each year for the first 5 years on a 10-year loan.

 - SBA Funding Fee 0.25% of the 504 loan amount